 - In the body of the posting, describe the problem or question.
 Include all necessary details but no unnecessary ones.
 A short description is easier to understand and will save the reviewer time.

-- If you’re issue is related to an error include the exact text of any error messages that you receive
+- If your issue is related to an error include the exact text of any error messages that you receive

 - If possible, include the steps to reproduce the problem, as in the following example: